German citizenship by descent: Guide for applicants abroad

 Frequently asked questions

-Can I acquire citizenship through grandparents?
+Can I get German citizenship through my grandparents?

 Can I acquire citizenship through great-grandparents?